jleffler/soq/README.md

-The `etc` directory contains miscellaneous files, such as the common makefile control information and also [`valgrind`](http://valgrind.org/) suppressions file for Mac OS X 10.11.6.
+The `etc` directory contains miscellaneous files, such as the common makefile control information and also [`valgrind`](http://valgrind.org/) suppressions file for Mac OS X 10.11.6 (and 4 and 5) and for macOS Sierra 10.12.5.

 <a href="http://stackoverflow.com/users/15168/jonathan-leffler">
 <img src="http://stackoverflow.com/users/flair/15168.png" width="208" height="58" alt="Profile for Jonathan Leffler at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="Profile for Jonathan Leffler at Stack Overflow, Q&amp;A for professional and enthusiast programmers">